AkshataB2002/Road-Construction-Monitoring-System/README.md

    - Predicts the layer using the AI model.

 ### Step 2: Engineer Workflow
-1. The engineer logs in and selects a project to view updates.
+1. The Engineer logs in and selects a project to view updates.
 2. The system provides:
    - Batch-level details for each update.
    - Visualizations of progress and predictions.